For sequence handling, contains the names of the different kinds of actions (plus a bit further information)

 A sequence consisting of a binary operator and two sequences.
 Decision on order of execution by random, by user choice possible.

 A sequence binary expression object with references to the left and right child sequence expressions.

-Environment for sequence checking giving access to model and action signatures.
+Environment for sequence type checking (with/giving access to model and action signatures).
 Abstract base class, there are two concrete subclasses, one for interpreted, one for compiled sequences.
-The compiled version in addition resolves names that are given without package context but do not reference global names because they are used from a sequence that is contained in a package (only possible for compiled sequences from rule language).

-Environment for sequence checking giving access to model and action signatures.
+Environment for sequence type checking (with/giving access to model and action signatures).
 Concrete subclass for interpreted sequences.

 A sequence computation object with references to child sequence computations.
 The computations are basically: visited flags management, container manipulation, assignments and special functions; they may or may not return values.
 They do change things, in contrast to the side-effect free sequence expressions.

 A sequence computation on a container object (resulting from a variable or a method call; yielding a container object again)